Antoinette Kirkwood: Recordings

+Performances

+Kirkwood's Suite for Strings will be revived in a performance at the Royal Northern College of Music in Manchester on 15 March 2026.

 Personal life

-In 1961, at St Columba's, Kirkwood married the writer Richard Phibbs (1911-1986), the author of Buried in the Country (1947).
+In 1961, at St Columba's, Kirkwood married the writer Richard Phibbs (1911–1986), the author of Buried in the Country (1947).
 Her marriage, three children and caring for her mother and husband through their terminal illnesses, led to a complete cessation in her composition activity between 1961 and the late 1980s.
 During that period they were living at 56 Sutherland Street, London SW1.

 On her husband's death in 1986 she raised money to re-publish two of his books (Cockle Button, Cockle Ben, for children, and Harmony Hill, four short stories), as well as resuming her own career as a composer.
 She died on 28 January 2014, aged 84.